Laura Giffin on Parents Going to Rehab

 Parents who struggle with addiction may be resistant to go to rehab due to one significant factor; their children.
 As caregivers, parents often feel an obligation to stay and raise their children, even if alcohol or drug abuse is rendering them incapable of doing so.
 Mothers in particular are susceptible to this, as society places expectations of being caregivers on them.

-Recently, Laguna Treatment Hospital’s alumni coordinator Laura Giffin wrote about her own experiences as a parent struggling with substance abuse.
+Recently, Laguna Treatment Center’s alumni coordinator Laura Giffin wrote about her own experiences as a parent struggling with substance abuse.
 In the article, published on Parents.com, Giffin discussed the challenges she faced in leaving her kids for rehab, and how the decision ultimately saved her own and her son’s life.

 Leaving Your Children for Rehab